liip/LiipFormTranslationChoiceBundle/README.md

 ---------------------

 This bundle provides a validation constraint that ensures that a field has a value that is a key in the specified translation domain.
+As with all validators, this validator accepts null and empty string as well, so you additionally want a NotBlank validation if empty values should not be allowed.

 ```php
 use Liip\FormTranslationChoiceBundle\Validator\Constraints as TranslationAssert;